-Throughout the course of the Committee's history, we have conducted over a hundred and twenty individual restoration projects designed to preserve the original 1906 appearance of the Capitol for all visitors.
+Throughout the course of the Committee's history, we have conducted well over one hundred individual restoration projects designed to preserve the original 1906 appearance of the Capitol for all visitors.
 Some of the most prominent projects that the CPC has undertaken are the restoration of the Main Rotunda and dome, the conservation of Pennsylvania's historic Civil War battle flags, and the removal and restoration of the statue Commonwealth from the Capitol dome.

-Several other projects include conservation of the large Barnard statues at the Capitol's main entrance and conservation of the Moravian Tile Floor, which sustains yearly damage from the harmful effects of winter salt.
-The CPC also repairs and maintains 300 historic Capitol clocks and several thousand pieces of custom-designed furniture, all designed by architect Joseph M. Huston.
+Other projects include conservation of the Barnard statues at the Capitol's main entrance and conservation of Henry Chapman Mercer's Moravian Tiled Floor, which sustains yearly damage from the harmful effects of winter salt.
+The CPC also repairs and maintains over 200 historic Capitol clocks and several thousand pieces of custom-designed furniture, all designed by architect Joseph M. Huston.
 Additionally, the Committee is instrumental in conserving the artwork and ornate spaces of the North, Irvis, Ryan, Forum and Finance Buildings.

-In large part due to the Preservation Committee's diligent restoration work, the Pennsylvania State Capitol is widely-recognized as one of the most beautiful Capitol's in the nation.
+In large part due to the Preservation Committee's diligent restoration work, the Pennsylvania State Capitol is widely-recognized as one of the most beautiful state capitol buildings in the nation.
 It is listed on the National Register of Historic Places and was designated a National Historic Landmark in 2006, on the hundredth anniversary of its construction.

-As chairman of the Capitol Preservation Committee, I invite you to browse our website, learn about the building's history and artwork, and come to Harrisburg to visit Pennsylvania's amazing "palace of art."
+As chairman of the Capitol Preservation Committee, I invite you to learn all you can about your Capitol's rich history and cordially invite you to visit Pennsylvania's impressive "palace of art."